Market Price, Pure or Alloy & the Delivery Form

 Market Considerations

 First, there are market considerations.
 What is the going rate for tungsten ore, tungsten powder, or APT?
-The London Metals Bulletin can provide these prices on a timely basis.
-For many years, China had kept market prices low in order to capture market share, but a number of factors including China’s rising internal need for tungsten have caused the price to rise substantially beginning in 2004.
+The London Metals Bulletin or Argus Metals can provide these prices on a timely basis.
+For many years, China had kept market prices low to capture market share, but several factors including China’s rising internal need for tungsten and export controls have caused the price to rise substantially recently.
 The standard pricing unit for tungsten trading is the mtu or metric ton unit.

 Form of Tungsten